-In the hosting community, DreamHost is seen as that one provider with excellent WordPress capabilities.
+Based on our testing and expertise, DreamHost proved to be a great Linux WordPress hosting option.
 Its 1-click WordPress installation is truly 1-click and a WordPress-based web builder is helpful.
 Other than that, DreamHost is affordable and the performance is outstanding.

 One reason why users flock to DreamHost is that it delivers ease of use.
 Even a beginner should do just fine with its native control panel.
 From there, you have access to the one-click installs, WP website builder, emails, backup and restore tool, as well as domain management

 Additionally, security is one of DreamHost’s main concerns.
 When it comes to protection measures, you’ll get domain privacy, Web Application Firewall, and automated backups to help you defend against the most common threats.

 Now, as far as prices are concerned, DreamHost offers only 2 plans.
 Starter costs $2.59/month, and Unlimited goes for $3.95/month.
 The plan prices apply to 3-year subscriptions, but even the monthly plans are cheap too.